-See notes above for selected tests in Auto-sequence.
+See notes related to tests / measurements of selected auto-sequence.

 2.2 Battery and charging

 The instrument uses six AA size alkaline or rechargeable Ni-MH battery cells.
 Nominal operating time is declared for cells with nominal capacity of 2100 mAh.
 Battery condition is always displayed in the lower right display part.
 In case the battery is too weak the instrument indicates this as shown in figure 2.1.
 This indication appears for a few seconds and then the instrument turns itself off.